equalitie/Caislean/doc/intro.md

 It is also recommended to at least have basic experience and understanding of the components that are going to be used.

-Basic knowledge of Ansible (how to run a playbook) is also necessary.
+Basic knowledge of Ansible is also necessary, i.e. knowing what the inventory file is and writing a simple playbook (?) file.

+# Using the playbooks

+The repository follows the usual Ansible structure.